|Corporate Social Investment Initiatives |

 Community Partners: McNeese State University Harold and Pearl Dripps Department of Agricultural Science, Community Foundation of Southwest Louisiana, Calcasieu Parish Police Jury, City of Westlake, City of Sulphur, City of Lake Charles, Southwest Louisiana Chamber-Economic Development Alliance, Port of Lake Charles, Calcasieu Parish School System, Coastal Plain Conservancy, the State of Louisiana Office of State Parks, and the State of Louisiana Department of Agriculture and Forestry

-Sasol partnered with the community to establish a pilot scholarship fund that provides financial support to cover tuition, training costs, support services and human resources technical support for individuals participating in the Southwest Louisiana Workforce Resource Guide program.
-The pilot program targets the unemployed and undereducated population in Westlake and Mossville communities.
+Sasol partnered with the community to establish a scholarship fund that provides financial support to cover tuition, training costs, support services and human resources technical support for individuals participating in the Southwest Louisiana Workforce Resource Guide program.
+The program targets the unemployed and undereducated population in Westlake and Mossville communities.